voicegain/platform/MSA-Terms-of-Service.md

 Self-Service Knowledgebase: Customers shall have 24/7 access to Voicegain’s self-service knowledgebase throught Voicegain’s web console or application.

-**3.9	Service Levels.** For SaaS Service during the Live Period, Voicegain agrees to meet service levels as described her	e.
+**3.9	Service Levels.** For SaaS Service during the Live Period, Voicegain agrees to meet service levels as described [here](https://github.com/voicegain/platform/blob/master/SLAs.md).

 **3.10	Service Level Credits.** In any given calendar month, if Voicegain fails to meet a Service Level for a SaaS Service, then Voicegain will grant a credit of 2.5% off the following month’s Fees for that service.
 Service Level Credits may only be applied to subsequent Voicegain invoices.
 Service Level Credits have no monetary value.